 You have an old car that has lots of engine problems.
 Your sister is trying to convince you to sell it, but you don't want to.
-One reason you don't want to sell it is that you don't think you can make a lot of money by selling it to someone.
-You say:
+You say this because you don't think you can make a lot of money by selling it to someone.

 I doubt I'll get much for it.